Gregg Hymowitz: Other work

-Hymowitz has been a panelist on numerous television shows such as Fox News' Cavuto on Business, CNN's Moneyline, Bloomberg Television, and CNBC's Squawk Box and Business Center.
+Hymowitz has been a panelist on numerous television shows such as Fox News' Cavuto on Business, Bloomberg Television, and CNBC's Squawk Box.
 Hymowitz has also been involved in political fundraising, and was co-chair of the Dick Gephardt 2004 presidential campaign.
 In 2001, Hymowitz was a speaker to the US House of Representatives during hearings on whether conflicts of interest impacted the research of sell-side analysts.

-Activist investing

-In 2013 Hymowitz, as head of Entrust Capital, raised approximately $600 million for funds controlled by shareholder activists.
-In 2018 a large portion of the capital Hudson Executive Capital LP acquired for its stake in Deutsche Bank investment came from Hymowitz's EntrustPermal.
-EnTrust Global has a 25% stake in Alma Capital, and is a co-investor with the US-based activist firm Third Point LLC, with a $650 million stake in Nestlé.

-Hymowitz has suggested that activist investing helps investors identify the best investment opportunities.
+Investment style

+Hymowitz is an activist investor, and has commented on activist investing's potential to help investors identify the best investment opportunities.
+He has become known for his use of concentrated investments and "bold" investment strategies.
+The Wall Street Journal described him as being "behind some of Wall Street’s biggest activist bets".
+During the 2008 financial crisis, his investment strategy with EnTrust evolved to incorporate more co-investments and single-idea investments based on dislocations.

-During the COVID-19 crisis of 2020, Hymowitz said that activist investing, so that one has an impact on company decisions, is a good investment strategy for the period of economic dislocation.
+In 2013, Hymowitz, as head of EnTrust Capital, raised approximately $600 million for funds controlled by shareholder activists.
+During the COVID-19 crisis of 2020, Hymowitz stated that activist investing, by enabling the investor to have an impact on company decisions, is a good investment strategy for periods of economic dislocation.
+Hymowitz has summarized his business philosophy as "evolve or evaporate", a motto he adopted after a conversation with singer Usher.

 Philanthropy

+Hymowitz is an active philanthropist, with an interest in causes related to education, social issues, and the arts.
 In 1995, Hymowitz established the Hymowitz Scholarship, which is awarded to full-time undergraduate students of Harpur College.
 Hymowitz endowed the Hymowitz Professorship of Global Health at Duke University, which was named after him.
 In 2017, Professor David Boyd became the inaugural holder of the chair.

 Hymowitz participated in the FTI Consulting Great Charity Challenge which raised $2.5 million for Florida charities.
 He has also donated to the National Multiple Sclerosis Society, New York Cares, and The Retreat, a non-profit organization in The Hamptons which provides support to victims of domestic violence.

 He was on the committee for the 2017 YAGP "Stars of Today Meet the Stars of Tomorrow Gala", and is part of the New York Leadership Circle for Mikva Challenge, a non-partisan civic engagement organization.

+Hymowitz's wife Marcella actively promotes the arts, especially dance.
+She is the creative chair of the Youth America Grand Prix.
+During the 25th YAGP gala on April 18, 2024, YAGP unveiled the Marcella Hymowitz Creative Fellowship, which supports international dancers.
+The fellowship was funded with a $1 million endowment from the Hymowitz Family Foundation.
+The Hymowitz Family Foundation has also donated to Duke University's dance program, which two of Hymowitz's children graduated from.

 Board membership

-Hymowitz is on the Advisory Board of Quibi, a streaming video platform that offers short-form, mobile content.
+Hymowitz is chairman of EnTrust Global and Purus Marine, and is on the board of flyExclusive.
 He was a member of the Board of Trustees at Montefiore Medical Center and served two terms as a trustee of the Riverdale Country Day School.